China vows to hit back over US proposal for fresh tariffs

 Home furnishing retailers are expected to be hit particularly hard because China supplies 65 percent of U.S. furniture imports, according to analysts at Goldman Sachs.

-The prospect of a 10 percent tariff on Chinese furniture imports sent shares of online home store WayFair Inc down nearly 4 percent, while shares of Restoration Hardware tumbled nearly 6 percent.
+The prospect of a 10 percent tariff on Chinese furniture imports sent shares of online home store WayFair Inc down 2.9 percent, while shares of Restoration Hardware tumbled 4.3 percent.

 Auto parts retailers, which would also be affected by the latest tariff threats the U.S. lobbed at China, fell more steeply than the broader market.
-Shares of Advance Auto Parts Inc were down 1.6 percent, Autozone Inc fell 1.8 percent and O'Reilly Automotive Inc almost 2 percent.
+Shares of Advance Auto Parts Inc were down 1.1 percent, Autozone Inc fell 1.6 percent and O'Reilly Automotive Inc dropped 1.6 percent.

-By early afternoon, the Dow Jones Industrial Average was down 0.72 percent, the S&P 500 was down 0.65 percent, and the Nasdaq was off 0.62 percent.
+The Dow Jones Industrial Average closed down 0.88 percent, the S&P 500 was down 0.71 percent and the Nasdaq was off 0.55 percent.

 Trump has been following through on pledges he made during his 2016 presidential campaign to get tough on China, which he accuses of unfair trade practices including theft of intellectual property and forced technology transfer that have led to a US$375 billion U.S. trade deficit with China.